-- 1. Acts, errors, or omissions which discredit the public service or impair the provision of orderly services to the citizens of the City. - 2.
-Drinking alcohol or the abuse of non-prescription or prescription drugs or other controlled substances on the job, or arriving on the job under the influence of or while in possession of alcohol, drugs, or other controlled substances. - 3.
+- 2. Drinking alcohol or the abuse of non-prescription or prescription drugs or other controlled substances on the job, or arriving on the job under the influence of or while in possession of alcohol, drugs, or other controlled substances. - 3.
 Violation of a lawful duty. - 4.
 Insubordination; or insulting or demeaning the authority of a supervisor or manager - 5.
 Absence from work without first notifying and securing permission from the supervisor. - 6.
 Habitual absence or tardiness for any reason. - 7.
 Unsatisfactory job performance, as determined by the City. - 8.
 Conviction, meaning any judicial determination of guilt, of a crime that has a nexus to the employee's job duties. - 9.
 Acceptance of fees, gratuities or other valuable items in the performance of the employee's official duties for the City. - 10.
 Inability, refusal or failure to perform the duties of the assigned job. - 11.
 Inefficiency or ineffectiveness in job performance. - 12.
 Violation of duties or rules imposed by this manual, or by any other City rule, regulation, policy or administrative order, or County, State, or Federal regulations and/or law. - 13.
 Making any false representation or statement, or any omission of a material fact. - 14.
 Providing wrong or misleading information or other fraud in securing appointment, promotion or maintaining employment. - 15.
-Theft or damage of any City property, equipment, resource, or vehicle, or the waste of City supplies through negligence or misconduct.

-Amending and Restating Resolution 2024-79 and Adopting an Updated Compensation and Benefit Plan for Unrepresented Executive Employees June 10, 2025

-- 16. Misuse or unauthorized use of any City property, including, but not limited to: physical property, electronic resources, supplies, tools, equipment, and communication systems. - 17.
+Theft or damage of any City property, equipment, resource, or vehicle, or the waste of City supplies through negligence or misconduct. - 16.
+Misuse or unauthorized use of any City property, including, but not limited to: physical property, electronic resources, supplies, tools, equipment, and communication systems. - 17.
 Mishandling of public funds. - 18.
 Falsifying or tampering with any City record, including work time or financial records. - 19.
 Discourteous or offensive treatment of the public or other employees. - 20.
+Abusive conduct, including malicious verbal, visual or physical actions, or the gratuitous sabotage or undermining of a person's work performance.

+Amending and Restating Resolution 2024-78 and Adopting an Updated Compensation and Benefit Plan for Unrepresented Confidential City Employees June 10, 2025

-Abusive conduct, including malicious verbal, visual or physical actions, or the gratuitous sabotage or undermining of a person's work performance. - 21.
-Unapproved outside employment or activity, or other enterprise that constitutes a conflict of interest with service to the City. - 22.
+- 21. Unapproved outside employment or activity, or other enterprise that constitutes a conflict of interest with service to the City. - 22.
 Any conduct that impairs, disrupts or causes discredit to the City, to the public service, or other employee's employment. - 23.
 Reckless or unsafe conduct. - 24.
 Working overtime without prior authorization or refusing to work assigned overtime.